-You don’t have to do anything you don’t want to so just say no if your instincts tell you it doesn’t feel right.
-Be very careful when giving information about where you live, where you go to school, and where you hang-out at weekends.
+Someone asking you to send them pictures or information?
+Don’t.
+It’s not safe to send things directly to someone you don’t know in-person.
+You don’t have to do anything you don’t want to, so just say no if it doesn’t feel right.
+Be very careful when giving information about where you live, where you go to school, and where you hang out at weekends.
 You never know who’s piecing together your story.

 If someone is saying things that make you feel uncomfortable, or asking you to do things that seem wrong, save the conversation, block them and then report it.

 Your personal details online need to be looked after so that someone else doesn’t use them.
 If someone has your details (like address and birthday) they might be able to pretend to be you online.

 One of the ways someone might try to get your personal information is through phishing.
 This is when websites or emails pretend to be legitimate when they’re actually fake.
 An example could be a fake login page for a social media site – if you don’t realise it’s a fake you’ll put your login details into it, and now someone has that information.

 There are some things you can look out for: